 - arrange support where possible within the classroom either by the loan of equipment, technology or by one of our experienced support staff working with you in the classroom

 - support and advise you and your tutor during your course

 - BSL interpreters / note taking

-- Advising and supporting learners to make access arrangements for exams, such as extra time or the provision of a scribe
+- Advise and support learners to make access arrangements for exams, such as extra time or the provision of a scribe

-Our tutors can provide additional support in the classroom, such as 1-1 sessions after class, additional help with assignments, support with English if it is not your first language, or extra support with English, Maths and study skills to build learners’ confidence and independence, as well as teaching learning strategies including preparing for examinations.
-Please talk to your tutors if you have not already approached the Learner Support team on enrolment to your course.
+Our tutors can provide additional support for your learning, such as 1-1 sessions after class.
+Please talk to your tutor if you have not already approached the Learner Support team on enrolment to your course.

 We provide initial advice and guidance to support learners.
 Dyslexia support is offered on a one to one basis by the tutor.
 Assistive technology may be provided as appropriate such as computers in class or coloured in-lays.

 Please inform us if you need dyslexia support on enrolment or within the first week of attending your course by speaking to your tutor.

 We need volunteers to work alongside learners with disabilities and learning difficulties who need extra support in the classroom.
 Can you commit to work 2 hours per week, for a 10-week term?

 CALAT and the Learner Support department gives you every opportunity to disclose your disability, learning difficulty or medical condition.
 The information that you give us will be classed as ‘sensitive’ and will not be passed on without your consent.